Don’t miss a thing!!

 The Summer STAR (Student Training And Research) Program provides opportunities for highly motivated and talented undergraduate students to develop skills as young scientists and to further explore their interest in biomedical research.
 STAR partipants are matched to a biomedical research laboratory and engage in a research project under the guidance of a Augusta University faculty member and their lab team.
 The Summer STAR program provides excellent preparation and relevant experience for students planning to pursue a PhD or MD/PhD in the biomedical sciences.

-Deadline to Apply: TBD
+Deadline to Apply: January 24, 2024

 Apply